Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Clean electricity is electricity that is generated without use of a fossil carbon fuel.

 Sustainable electricity is electricity generated by use of fuels which have sufficent abundance that on the time scale of modern human existence the fuels will never be exhausted.
-Examples of such fuels are hydrogen and deuterium which fuel solar fusion reactions, deuterium and lithium which might potentially fuel fusion reactions on Earth, and U-238 and Th-232 which can fuel breeding type fission reactions in nuclear reactors.
+Examples of such fuels are deuterium and lithium which might potentially fuel fusion reactions on Earth, and U-238 and Th-232 which can fuel breeding type fission reactions in nuclear reactors.
 Hydroelectric generation, wind generation and solar generation are all means of capturing energy from solar fusion reactions.

 Fossil fuel generated electricity is not sustainable because this electricity source is energy limited both by existing fossil fuel geologic reserves and by accumulation of CO2 in Earth's atmosphere.

-Grid supplied electricity can be divided into two portions, dependable power which is reliably available and interruptible power which is intermittently available.
+Grid supplied electricity can be divided into two portions, firm power which is dependably available and interruptible power which is only intermittently available.

-Dependable power is generally supplied by multiple parallel connected electricity generators which do not have common mode failure mechanisms.
-A dependable power source has at least a 99.7% probability of meeting the consumer controlled electricity load at every instant in time.
+Firm power is generally supplied by multiple synchronous electricity generators that do not have common mode failure mechanisms.
+A firm power source has at least a 99.7% probability of meeting the total consumer controlled electricity load at every instant in time.

-The main sources of dependable power are large hydroelectric generators, nuclear thermal electric generators and fossil fuel thermal electric generators.
-Generally, the total available dependable power generation capacity should be at least 15% greater than the peak consumer controlled electricity load in order to meet the required electricity supply reliability criteria.
+The main sources of firm power are large: hydroelectric generators, nuclear thermal electric generators and fossil fuel thermal electric generators.
+Generally, the total available firm power generation capacity should be at least 15% greater than the peak consumer controlled electricity load in order to meet the required electricity supply reliability criteria.

 Energy derived from the sun via hydropower, wind power or solar power is referred to as renewable energy.
-Wind power and solar power are intermittent and hence are unsuitable for supply of dependable power.
-Smaller hydroelectric sites usually exhibit seasonal intermittency whereas very large hydroelectric storage dams can provide dependable power.
+Wind power and solar power are intermittent and hence are unsuitable for supply of firm power.
+Usually wind and solar electricity generators use asynchronous power inverters that rely on other synchronous machines for frequency control and frequency stability.
+Smaller hydroelectric sites usually exhibit seasonal intermittency whereas very large hydroelectric storage dams can usually provide firm power.

-Interruptible power is electricity which is centrally dispatched to the extent necessary to usefully use the instantaneous clean electricity generation capacity which is surplus to the electricity grid's instantaneous dependable power load.
-At each consumer premises the interruptible load should be automatically enabled/disabled in real time by a consumer specific control signal from the LDC (Local Distribution Company) or IESO (independent Electricity System Operator).
-The interruptible load enable/disable signals should be computer generated to fairly share the total available interruptible power over all the interruptible power users.
+Interruptible power is electricity which is centrally dispatched to the extent necessary to usefully use the instantaneous clean electricity generation capacity which is surplus to the electricity grid's instantaneous firm power load.
+The interruptible load should be automatically enabled/disabled in real time by a consumer specific control signal from the LDC (Local Distribution Company) or IESO (independent Electricity System Operator).
+The interruptible load enable/disable signals should be computer generated to fairly allocate the available interruptible power among the interruptible power customers.

-The main sources of interruptible electricity are intermittent wind electricity generation, intermittent solar electricity generation, energy storage and unused dependable electricity generation.
+The main sources of interruptible electricity are unused clean firm electricity generation. intermittent wind electricity generation and intermittent solar electricity generation.

-Dependable electricity provides the dependable power required by most existing electricity applications, but bears a premium price per monthly peak demand kW measured at times when interruptible power is not available to the consumer, as well as a low price per kWh consumed.
+Firm electricity provides the dependable power required by most existing electricity applications, but bears a premium price per monthly peak demand kW measured at times when interruptible power is not available to the consumer.

-Interruptible electricity intermittently provides clean energy at the same low price per marginal kWh consumed but bears no peak demand charge.
+Interruptible electricity intermittently provides clean energy at the same low price per marginal kWh consumed as firm electricity but bears no peak demand charge.

-Interruptible electricity provides consumers clean energy that would otherwse be discarded.
+Interruptible electricity provides consumers clean energy that would otherwse be exported at a low price or curtailed (discarded).
 The benefits of proper use of interruptible electricity include:

 a) Reduced overall energy system costs;